AdilSikanderMiranz123/Creativity-Change-the-World/README.md

 ->Now the client has got TGT in hand.
 If suppose the client needs to communicate with some service on that network, the client will ask the KDC server, for a ticket for that specific service with the help of TGT.

+## Ethereum:

+Ethereum is a decentralized platform for applications that run exactly as programmed without any chance of fraud, censorship or third-party interference.

+## IDE For Ethereum :

+Solidity

+## Connectivity With Android

+W3js library (java Library)